* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 Since the temperature of the salmon won’t go above 120°F (the temperature of the water), there’s no issue with leaving it in there a bit longer than needed.

-If you don’t have a sous vide machine, you can create your own water bath and monitor the temperature with a thermometer.
+If you don’t have a sous vide machine, you can create your own water bath and monitor the temperature with a thermometer, but this is a little fiddly!

 reheating salmon in a water bath